chirpstack/chirpstack-docs/src/chirpstack/use/frame-log.md

 ### Device frame logs

-The **LoRaWAN frames** tab on the device detail apge will display all frames which have been authenticated with the (session)keys of the device.
+The **LoRaWAN frames** tab on the device detail page will display all frames which have been authenticated with the (session)keys of the device.
 This means that in case your device is experiencing MIC calculation issues, you will see the uplink frame under the gateway frame logs, but not under the device frame